 If your doctor has recommended that you add a glucosamine or chondroitin supplement to your diet, CVS is here to help.
 In this product selection, you'll find a diverse assortment of standalone and combination glucosamine or chondroitin supplements to meet your needs.
 You can browse the full selection or filter products to narrow down the options and find the best option in no time.

 Glucosamine is a substance that is naturally found in the fluid surrounding the joints.
 Chondroitin is a natural chemical that is present in cartilage, a substance that insulates joints throughout the body.
 Both glucosamine and chondroitin are manufactured by your body.
 Levels of the substances can be increased by taking supplements.
+When taken as a supplement, glucosamine chondroitin may help with the effects of arthritis, stiff joints, and other joint-related issues.
 Most chondroitin supplements contain chondroitin sulfate derived from shark or cow cartilage.
 Glucosamine supplements may contain a number of different types of glucosamine that is either naturally derived or manufactured in a lab.

 In the body, glucosamine and chondroitin are needed for healthy joints.
 Both materials play a role in cushioning the joints and help prevent bones from rubbing together as you move.
 Medical providers may recommend glucosamine and chondroitin supplements for general joint health.
 In addition, the supplements may be taken to address joint pain, stiffness and other symptoms of osteoarthritis.
 It is important to note there is not enough evidence to prove that supplements are beneficial for everyone.